Elijah-Bouwman-C/ergo_cv_software/Documentation/alternative_code/README.md

 # MATLAB Code
+- `matlab_backup.m`is identical to `EJMS_main.py` it is only missing a GUI and the EJMS scoring step
 - Might require the toolbox here: https://www.mathworks.com/matlabcentral/fileexchange/76860-human-pose-estimation-with-deep-learning
 - Might also require this for installation https://www.mathworks.com/matlabcentral/answers/389223-how-do-i-silently-install-support-packages-in-matlab-r2018a-or-newer#Downloaded
 - Highly recommend updating to the latest MATLAB and then using this framework: https://www.mathworks.com/help/vision/ug/multi-object-tracking-and-human-pose-estimation.html
 # Python Code